hoyjustin/AdventureBookApp/README.md

 I want a system where users can add-on to existing stories.

 I would be nice if I could cache some of the stories to read them offline.
 Needs in (Partial) User Story Form

-User needs are expressed in the form of partial user stories: as a , I want as a , I want so that

-These descriptions may change to correct omissions and clarify noticed issues.

-As a user, I read story fragments.

-As a user, I want to browse available stories.

-As an author, I want to publish stories.

-As a user, I want to search for available stories.

-As an author, I want to add story fragments to an existing story.

-As an author, I want to add images to an existing story fragment.

-As an author, I want to connect 2 existing story fragments as a choice.

-As an author, I want to add a choice to an existing story fragment.

-As a user, I want to have cache some stories so that I don't need the internet to work for me to use this program.

-As a user, I want to post and publish photos to annotate a fragment, but they will not be the fragment's illustration.

-As an author, I want to be able to modify fragments to allow for illustrations to be added.

-As a user, I want the fragments to be stored so I can view them offline.

-As a user, fragments I view can have multiple illustrations.

-As a user, I can upload photos for other stories I did not make, but were downloaded.

-As an author, I should be able to retake photos I am taking, if I fail to take the photo I want to correct, so that I don't have erroneous photos.

-As a user I should be able to get stories from other users and authors somehow.